-- 7. The councils have agreed broad aims and principles in relation to shared services, which have been considered in the development of the Customer Services review: - Working towards single operating models in all functions.
-Only exceptions would be where it does not meet organisational needs and priorities. - We will identify the need for systems and process development and changes before achieving a single operating model across whole functions - this may mean a phased implementation. - Aim to secure savings for both organisations, referencing the core principle agreed by SSJC that opportunities will be prioritised on the likely return in terms of savings but also on the needs of both councils. - Build in resilience in service delivery and in achieving corporate priorities - Provide development opportunities for staff - Undertake succession planning - Include staff in development of new shared services - 8.
+- 12. The councils have agreed broad aims and principles in relation to shared services, which have been considered in the development of the Customer Services review: - Working towards single operating models in all functions.
+Only exceptions would be where it does not meet organisational needs and priorities. - We will identify the need for systems and process development and changes before achieving a single operating model across whole functions this may mean a phased implementation. - Aim to secure savings for both organisations, referencing the core principle agreed by SSJC that opportunities will be prioritised on the likely return in terms of savings but also on the needs of both councils. - Build in resilience in service delivery and in achieving corporate priorities - Provide development opportunities for staff - Undertake succession planning - Include staff in development of new shared services - 13.
 In relation to the principles outlined above and the Shared Change Policy for both councils, the approach for the review has followed a process of staff engagement alongside gathering of evidence and reviewing current models, challenges and opportunities.

-Desk based October 2020 - January 2021 review Initial data gathering and consideration of evidence

-January 2021 - April 2021 Team and service level engagement Explore service priorities, challenges and opportunities through workshops with officers and written feedback.
+Desk based review October 2020 - January 2021 Initial data gathering and consideration of evidence January 2021 - April 2021 Team and service level engagement Explore service priorities, challenges and opportunities through workshops with officers and written feedback.
 May - June 2021 Service review report Consider staff feedback and input, leading to the production of the service review report.
 June - August 2021 Consultation and final sign off Staff consulted on management report and final sign off.
-August - October 2021 Stage 2 New management team consider service review and consult with staff on individual roles through activity directory exercise.